Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: Numerical examples

 In case ($i$), one erroneous pole crosses the frequency range $Z$ for small $p$.
 This is not caused by spurious poles being present in the frequency surrogates, but by an inaccurate matching of correct poles lying on different sides of $Z$.
-Due to the strict tolerance in case ($ii$), the $\pROM$ is blind to most of the poles which are not uniformly inside $Z$.
+Due to the strict tolerance in case ($ii$), the pROM is blind to most of the poles which are not uniformly inside $Z$.
 Instead, the hybrid approach ($iii$) achieves a good compromise, missing only one pole that leaves $Z$ ``too quickly'' on the bottom right.

-The ``hystory'' of \cref{algo:adapt}, namely the location of the new samples and the magnitude of the greedy error indicator, is portrayed in \cref{fig:ex22}.
+The ``hystory'' of Algorithm~\ref{algo:adapt}, namely the location of the new samples and the magnitude of the greedy error indicator, is portrayed in Figure~\ref{fig:ex22}.
 In the less strict cases ($i$) and ($iii$), the algorithm correctly identifies the ``busiest'' region of $\mathcal{P}$, i.e., small values of $p$, as critical for a good approximation.
 This results in local refinements near $p=0.2$.
 Instead, case ($ii$) only performs global refinements before terminating.
+This is actually a symptom of a general (undesirable) property of Algorithm~\ref{algo:adapt}: if $\text{tol}_\text{synth}$ is too large, pole-residue pairs might be removed too ``aggressively'' from the surrogate, so that the $\pp$-greedy termination criterion based on the Heaviside distance \eqref{eq:matchfunc} contains only a few terms.
+This, in turn, yields a smaller Heaviside distance, which is more likely to satisfy the prescribed $\pp$-greedy tolerance, potentially leading to an early termination.
+The simplest solution is to reduce $\text{tol}_\text{synth}$.
+Alternatively, one could partition the parametric domain $\PP=\bigcup_i\PP_i$, and then build a different pMOR surrogate on each parameter sub-domain $\PP_i$, see, e.g., \cite{Haasdonk2011}.
+On each sub-domain, it is less likely that a relevant pole will be discarded due to it being ``too often'' synthetic, cf. Section~\ref{sec:unbalanced}.
+This second approach is more costly (especially if $\PP$ is large and/or high-dimensional), but is particularly advantageous when the poles move very quickly through the parametric domain (i.e., if the gradient $\nabla_\pp\lambda$ is large).

+In Figure~\ref{fig:ex23} (left), we compare exact and surrogate models at the point $p^\star=0.425$.
+For simplicity, we only consider the best surrogate, obtained with $\text{tol}_\text{synth}^{(iii)}$.
+The approximation seems of good quality, with pole locations and residue magnitudes being identified extremely well, and the approximation error is small.
+In particular, the results seem better than those obtained by using the closest frequency surrogate (i.e., the MRI built at the element of $\mathcal{P}_{train}$ closest to $p^\star$, namely, $p_\textrm{close}^\star=0.41875$), see Figure~\ref{fig:ex23} (right).

-We also report a summary of the execution of the method and of the resulting $\pROM$ in \cref{tab:ex2}.
+We also report a summary of the execution of the method and of the resulting pROM in Table~\ref{tab:ex2}.
 Our results agree with the main motivation behind the introduction of tol\textsubscript{synth}, namely that it should control how to deal with uncertain or missing information, resulting in richer (but also more noise-prone) or poorer (here, insufficient) surrogates.